 We understand that managing Type 2 diabetes is a challenge.
 For pretty much every Type 2 diabetic (just as managing Type 1 diabetes is a challenge for every Type 1 diabetic!)
-That’s why we asked our friendly dietitian at Pick n Pay, Leanne Kiezer, to give us some tips.
+That’s why we’ve rounded up some excellent tips on how to manage it with ease.

 Managing Type 2 diabetes

-Diabetes is a condition where the amount of glucose (sugar) in your blood is too high because your body cannot use it properly.
-In Type 2 diabetes this happens because your pancreas doesn’t produce enough of the hormone insulin, and/or the insulin that is produced does not work correctly (called insulin resistance).
+Diabetes is a condition where the amount of glucose (sugar) in your blood is too high because your body can’t use it properly.
+In Type 2 diabetes this happens because your pancreas doesn’t produce enough nsulin, and/or the insulin that is produced does not work correctly (called insulin resistance).
 Insulin is produced by the pancreas to help the glucose enter the body or muscle cells.
 Here’s what you need to know about insulin resistance.

 People with diabetes need to keep their blood sugar controlled.
-If it is frequently too high or too low it can lead to the development of serious long- term health problems, such as kidney damage, poor eyesight and an increased risk for heart disease.
+If it is frequently too high or too low it can lead to the development of serious long- term health problems.
+Diabetes complications include kidney damage, poor eyesight and an increased risk for heart disease.
 Losing weight, following a healthy eating plan and being more physically active are key to the optimal management of diabetes.

 Weight loss for diabetics

 If you are overweight, weight loss is the most important thing you can do to help control your blood glucose levels.
 Weight loss allows the insulin released by your body to work far more effectively, thereby helping to reduce insulin resistance.
 In addition, weight loss helps to reduce your cholesterol and blood pressure.
-It can be difficult to lose weight, but with a loss of just 5-10% of your current body weight, there are significant health benefits including lowered cholesterol and blood pressure and possibly even diabetes remission.
+It can be difficult to lose weight, but if you can lose just 5 to 10% of your current body weight, that can make a big difference.

 Ideal BMI for diabetics